Gov. Daniel Dunklin's Grave State Historic Site: Background

 Daniel Dunklin was born on January 14, 1790, in Greenville, South Carolina.
 He served as a militiaman during the War of 1812, and then entered politics in Washington County, Missouri in 1815.
 He held a seat in the Missouri House of Representatives in 1822 and 1823, before becoming the Lieutenant Governor of Missouri in 1828.
 Holding that position through 1832, Dunklin won the that year's Missouri gubernatorial election as a member of the Democratic Party.
 The Jefferson City News Tribune has credited Dunklin with "founding the state's public school system".

 He resigned his position on September 30, 1836, and was appointed as a surveyor general in Illinois and Missouri.
 In 1840, Dunklin moved to the Herculaneum, Missouri, area.
 In 1843, he was appointed to help adjudge a boundary dispute between Missouri and Arkansas, and he died of pneumonia on July 25, 1844.
-He was buried near on his family estate in Herculaneum.
+He was buried on his family estate in Herculaneum.
 In 1885, Dunklin's son was forced to sell the estate, with only 1 acre remaining.
 The single acre became the Dunklin family cemetery, and the remains of Dunklin and his wife were moved there.